storyblok/storyblok-docs/content/management/v1/core-resources/collaborators/collaborators.md

 title: Collaborators
 ---

-The Collaborators endpoint tells you which collaborators have access to a space.
+The collaborators endpoint tells you which collaborators have access to a space.
 You can use the `collaborators` endpoint to add, remove or update collaborators, including their roles and permissions.

 ;examplearea